 Ride the Skyrail Rainforest Cableway

-The Skyrail is one of the most popular experiences when visiting Cairns.
+The Skyrail is one of the most popular experiences when visiting Cairns and it is definitely one of the must-have experiences in Tropical North Queensland.
 It’s the perfect way to get from Cairns to Kuranda and to see the rainforest and Barron Falls along the way.
 You’ll be floating above the rainforest in a cablecar, skimming the rainforest canopy just meters below, with views along the gorge and out across Cairns and the reef.
 The Skyrail has a couple of stops along the way where you can get out and experience the rainforest as well as view Barron Falls from two of the viewing platforms.

 Every time I visit Cairns this is one experience I always go back and do.
 This is a great way to get to Kuranda and experience all that this little rainforest town has to offer including the Kuranda Markets, Butterfly Sanctuary, Kuranda Koala Gardens, Birdworld, Australian Venom Zoo and many more.